SawKunal/NestQuest---Real-Estate-Application/README.md

 # NestQuest - Real Estate Application

 NestQuest is a robust full-stack real estate application designed for seamless property browsing, listing, and direct communication.
-It features an intuitive user interface, interactive maps for location visualization,
+It features an intuitive user interface, interactive maps for location visualization, and real-time chat functionality for instant engagement between users and agents.

 ## Features